Jess Stonestreet Jackson Jr.: Career

+Wine production

 In 1974, Jackson and his first wife, Jane Kendall Jackson, purchased an 80-acre pear-and-walnut orchard in Lakeport.
 He converted it to growing Chardonnay and other varietals after realizing that there was increasing demand for high-quality grapes in the area.
 He sold the property's grapes to local wineries until 1981, when a down market led to a surplus of grapes on the market.
 Faced with the prospect of selling his grapes for a price that wouldn't cover the costs of growing them, he decided to make his own wine, and hired winemaker Jed Steele.
 Jackson decided to produce affordable wines with an emphasis on quality, and, two years later, the first Kendall-Jackson Vintner's Reserve Chardonnay was released.
+The resulting somewhat off-dry wine was bottled, and became an instant sensation.
 That year it became the first wine ever to win a Platinum Award from the American Wine Competition.
+After bottles were sent by a Sacramento wine buyer to the Reagan White House in 1984, it became the First Lady's favorite, and the K-J Chardonnay was soon nicknamed "Nancy's wine" by San Francisco Chronicle's columnist Herb Caen.

 Jackson and Kendall divorced in the early 1980s and Jackson later married Barbara Banke.
 Banke became his co-manager of their wine businesses.
-Jackson and Banke continued to expand their business, eventually owning about 25,000 acres in California, 14,000 of which were planted with wine grapes.
+Jackson and Banke continued to expand their business, eventually owning about 25000 acre in California, 14000 acre of which were planted with wine grapes.

 In 1992, Jackson prevailed in a highly contentious lawsuit against his former winemaker Jed Steele that prohibited Steele from revealing the formula for the Vintner's Reserve Chardonnay.
 In 1997, Jackson lost a lawsuit against E & J Gallo Winery in which he alleged that Gallo's Turning Leaf label was a ripoff of his Vintner's Reserve.

 Among the wineries in his Jackson Family Wines portfolio, as of 2009, are Kendall-Jackson, Murphy-Goode, and Robert Pecota Winery.
 As of early 2009, it was ranked as the ninth largest winery holding company in the United States.
 Jackson's brands at the time of his death were producing 5 million cases of wine annually.

 In 2005, Jackson was listed by Forbes magazine as tied for the 366th wealthiest person in the world, with $1.8 billion in assets.
 The 2010 list by Forbes magazine placed Jackson as the 536th richest person in the world, with $1.9 billion in assets.